 Injury Fund benefits depends on each case.

-The Second Injury Fund is responsible for paying medical bills of the injured
+The Second Injury Fund is responsible for the following:

-liability.
-The Fund also provides benefits to injured employees who are
+- Providing benefits to injured employees who are receiving physical rehabilitation

 Second Injury Fund claims can be complex and confusing for most people.